isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-04-how-long-do-bed-bug-bites-last.markdown

 These infestations do not just pose health risks, but it can cause property loss and intensive damage to the building and its reputation.
 Check the
 [best drain cleaner](https://pestpolicy.com/best-drain-cleaner//)
-.Â Recently I tackled this topic -
+.
+Recently I tackled this topic -
 [Stink Bugs versus Bed Bugs](https://pestpolicy.com/stink-bugs-vs-bed-bugs/) .
 ## Identifying Bed Bugs Bite